-- (a) not begin higher than 2 feet, 6 inches, above the level of the adjoining sidewalk, with the exception of transom windows, or portions of windows separated by mullions or other structural dividers; and - (b) have a minimum width of two feet; and
+- (1) not begin higher than 2 feet, 6 inches, above the level of the adjoining sidewalk, with the exception of transom windows, or portions of windows separated by mullions or other structural dividers; and - (2) have a minimum width of two feet; and (b) the maximum width of a portion of the ground floor level street wall without transparency shall not exceed ten feet.

-- (c) not exceed a maximum width without transparency shall not exceed ten feet. - (7) Accessory on-site Parking and Loading Accessory on-site parking and loading requirement of the MUC will be governed by the underlying zoning with the following exceptions: - (a) Any development requiring five or fewer on-site parking spaces may waive the requirement for on-site parking. - (b) Accessory on-site parking may be provided off-site within 400 feet.
-Site plans for accessory off-site parking and the development or expansion must be filed together. - (c) Adjacent zoning lots may share required on-site parking and driveways provided that: - (i) The area is designed so that cars may freely pass between the zoning lots without entering a public street. - (ii) The owners of the zoning lots jointly file an administrative agreement detailing the responsibilities of each party with the Planning Commission during site plan review. - (iii) Such shared parking agreement and can only be rescinded by petition to the Planning Commission - (iv) A shared parking agreement will reduce the amount of required onsite parking on a zoning lot by 10%. - (v) Three or more contiguous zoning lots may be considered to be adjacent for the purposes of this section. - (d) Adjacent zoning lots may share required on-site loading areas provided that: - (i) The owners of the zoning lots jointly file an administrative agreement detailing the responsibilities of each party with the Planning Commission during site plan review. - (ii) Such shared loading agreement once filed, and can only be rescinded by petition to the Planning Commission
+H. Accessory on-site Parking and Loading

+Accessory on-site parking and loading requirement of the MUC will be governed by the underlying zoning with the following exceptions:

+- (a) Any development requiring five or fewer on-site parking spaces may waive the requirement for on-site parking. - (b) Accessory on-site parking may be provided off-site within 400 feet.
+Site plans for accessory off-site parking and the development or expansion must be filed together. - (c) Adjacent zoning lots may share required on-site parking and driveways provided that: - i.
+The area is designed so that cars may freely pass between the zoning lots without entering a public street. - ii.
+The owners of the zoning lots jointly file an administrative agreement detailing the responsibilities of each party with the Planning Commission during site plan review. - iii.
+Such shared parking agreement and can only be rescinded by petition to the Planning Commission - iv.
+A shared parking agreement will reduce the amount of required on-site parking on a zoning lot by 10%. - v.
+Three or more contiguous zoning lots may be considered to be adjacent for the purposes of this section. - (d) Adjacent zoning lots may share required on-site loading areas provided that: - i.
+The owners of the zoning lots jointly file an administrative agreement detailing the responsibilities of each party with the Planning Commission during site plan review. - ii.
+Such shared loading agreement once filed, and can only be rescinded by petition to the Planning Commission - iii.
+A shared loading agreement will reduce the number of on-site loading areas by 50%, but in no case will reduce the number to less than 1.

-- (iii) A shared loading agreement will reduce the number of on-site loading areas by 50%, but in no case will reduce the number to less than 1. - (iv) Three or more contiguous zoning lots may be considered to be adjacent for the purposes of this section.
+iv.
+Three or more contiguous zoning lots may be considered to be adjacent for the purposes of this section.